Zak-Kent/rusty-git/README.md

-  ls-files     List the names of the files being tracked in the git index status       Show the working tree status add          Add file contents to the index help         Print this message or the help of the given subcommand(s)
+  ls-files     List the names of the files being tracked in the git index status       Show the working tree status add          Add file contents to the index commit       Record changes staged in the index to the repository help         Print this message or the help of the given subcommand(s)
 ```